How Long Does Benzo Withdrawal Last?

 Benzodiazepines, commonly referred to as benzos, are highly addictive.
 If a person who has been using benzos regularly attempts to suddenly cease use, they will likely experience withdrawal symptoms.
-These withdrawal symptoms can be severe and even life-threatening, so users should never attempt to stop taking benzodiazepines on their own without professional medical help.
-Withdrawal from benzodiazepines varies greatly from person to person, depending on personal factors as well as the specific benzodiazepine taken.
+These withdrawal symptoms can be severe and even life-threatening.

 Factors That Affect Withdrawal

-Several factors affect the length and intensity of the withdrawal process from benzodiazepines:
+Several factors affect the length and intensity of the withdrawal process from benzodiazepines, including:

 Early withdrawal begins within a few hours for shorter-acting medications, such as Xanax.
 Withdrawal symptoms may not appear for a few days with Valium, which is a long-acting medication.